Tag Your Content

 - Ask authors to record short video messages for UP Week (tips below).

 In the past, the UP Week Task Force has organized social media campaigns with give-aways of books from the year’s gallery of featured projects.
 Individual presses have also run social media campaigns offering specific books, tote-bags, and more.

 One year, the Task Force used #UPshelfie to encourage people to post photos of their UP books—with the correct tag, those posting had a chance for special UP gift boxes put together by the Task Force.
 (Since then, #UPshelfie is a fun chance each year for presses, publishing staff, bookstores, and libraries, to show off their shelves.)

 A short video clip can be an engaging message on social media.
 For several years, Ingram has generously produced theme-related videos featuring the university press community during UP Week.
 The instructions they share for creating quick DIY videos are useful for all presses who may want to develop such content for UP Week or other campaigns.

-- Position the phone far enough away from the subject being recorded so that the subject fits at least from their head to the bottom of their chest with space above their head.
+- Position camera far enough away from the subject so that the shot frames the area from above their head to the bottom of their chest.

 - The brightest light source should be behind the camera, fully illuminating the subject’s face.
 (If natural sunlight will be your primary lighting source, record during the morning or early evening.)

 - Keep your background in mind, and avoid shooting too close to it or blending into the back wall.

 - If you’re dealing with oversaturated or low-light conditions, you can manually adjust your phone’s exposure setting.